 points out classic mistakes and risk mitigations across the process, technology and design.
 The agenda

 reflects these three elements.
-The first part is devoted to the accompanying service-oriented development
+The first part is devoted to the accompanying microservice-oriented development

 process and the required project management skills.
 The second part is an immersion in key modern design